alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/09/02/post.md

 *(make sure to use `sudo` command as needed)*

-1. Configure **nginx** to work as a reverse proxy for `spa-container` and `api-container`, so open conf file (use editor of your choise nano/vi/vim/etc):
+1. Configure **nginx** to work as a reverse proxy for `spa-container` and `api-container`, so open conf file (use editor of your choice nano/vi/vim/etc):
 ```
 $ nano /etc/nginx/conf.d/default.conf
 ```